openpolitics/manifesto/health.md

 ## Parking Charges

-Parking charges in car parks serving NHS facilities will be outlawed.
+Parking charges in car parks serving NHS facilities will be outlawed for patients or visitors to the facilities.
 Only in cases where there is a serious, demonstrable abuse of parking by motorists not using the facilities will any regimes be permitted to curb such abuse, but these must never include a parking charge.

 ## Mental Health